In the end of season SBINZ Committee meeting last October, we did a big “self reflection” process of the riding standards throughout the whole system.

 We spent hours discussing the standards at each and every level, the barriers for members at those levels, and the outcomes of those certified at each level.
 It was an intense session!

-- Level One now includes a basic edged turn task, showing use of side-cut to increase board performance, but not fully carved.
+- Level One now includes the intermediate turn task, showing use of side-cut to increase board performance, but not fully carved.

-- Level Two has a basic switch edged turn (not fully carved, like the Level One but switch), switch ollies and nollies, and full presses on a box.
+- Level Two has a switch intermediate turn (not fully carved, like the Level One but switch) and presses on a box (forwards direction).

 - The Terrain Park Cert (previously known as Park and Pipe) no longer has a pipe element to it, but does include all four 180s (switch and forwards), plus both 360s.